phillipshub/Simple-Benchmark-Test/README.md

 Upon successful completion test information is saved to a log file for performance tracking over multiple sessions or for troubleshooting.

 Simple Benchmark Test counts to one trillion and creates a log entry of the time spanned.
 The log file can be reset at any time.
-You have the ability to choose custom ranges, overwrites an existing log, and run without logging if desired.
+You have the ability to choose custom ranges, overwrite an existing log, and run without logging if desired.

 Current test results are displayed to the terminal upon completion.